 Classes will be in the form of weekly three hour seminars shared with the directors, playwrights, and those designers who elect to take the module.
 Students will be asked to make brief presentations to the class on chosen plays' style, context, structure, ideas and themes, and to put questions to the seminar to lead the debate on their assigned text.
-The presentations (2000-3000 words approximately) (15%).
+The plays assigned each week are then compared in light of the seminar's accumulative discoveries.

-A series of written assignments as follows: Term One Essay (2000 words) (35%), Term Two Essay (2000 words) (35%), class presentations (15%), submission of two written-up
+A series of written assignments as follows: Term One Essay (2000 words) (30%), Term Two Essay (2000 words) (30%), class presentations including submission of two written-up presentations (2000-3000 words approximately) (25%), continuous assessment (15%).